PseudoDevs/IamGhost/amd5.md

-Last updated: 2024-04-06 11:54:57
+Last updated: 2024-04-06 11:56:36
-Random Quote: Geniuses are always branded as crazy. - Pablo Escobar
+Random Quote: The more you move up in the world, the more enemies you make. - Rue Bennett